 The basal ice facies observed in tunnels in Taylor Glacier bear some striking similarities to the model of basal ice formation under freezing conditions proposed by Christoffersen et al. (2006).
 These authors developed a numerical model for basal ice formation based on the ratio of the supply of subglacial water to the freezing rate in which the following types of ice are produced depending on the subglacial hydrology: clear ice is produced when water is freely available; laminated ice if the supply of water is constrained; massive ice if the water supply is further constrained; and a solid facies if meltwater is depleted and there is rapid freezing.
 The massive subfacies observed beneath Taylor Glacier is structurally very similar to the modelled massive facies because it consists of finely stacked laminae that appear to be massive from visual observation (Figure 4 c and d).
 A regelation origin for the massive and laminated subfacies is consistent with many lines of evidence for the presence of liquid water beneath Taylor Glacier (Hubbard et al., 2004; Mikucki et al., 2015; Badgeley et al., 2017; Lyons et al., 2019) and with cooling of the base of the glacier as it thins toward the margin.

 A significant difference with these regelation model proposed by Christoffersen et al. (2006) is that the Taylor Glacier basal ice layer consists of the debris bearing ice interbedded with clean bubbly englacial ice.
-This interbedding together with abundant evidence of sinstral rotation described above, the presence of recumbent folds and the development of parasitic folds suggests that tectonic processes play a role in basal ice formation.
+This interbedding together with abundant evidence of sinistral rotation described above, the presence of recumbent folds and the development of parasitic folds suggests that tectonic processes play a role in basal ice formation.
 The occurrence of tight recumbent folds in the laminated subfacies (Figure 6c) and the interbedded nature of the laminated subfacies with the englacial facies suggests that debris bearing-ice is being mixed with adjacent relatively clean ice.
 Such mixing is to be expected at structural boundaries where there are rheological contrasts, an association that is well known to lead to flow perturbations in shear zones (Ramsay & Huber, 1987; Passchier & Simpson, 1986).
 These perturbations first lead to basal zone thickening, then to shortening and stretching.
 Because of the pervasive simple shear in the basal zone the folds are likely to be rapidly attenuated into the planar structures that characterize the bulk of ice in the basal zone.
 From the observed deformation structures together with the patterns of deformation we conclude that there is tectonic evolution of the basal ice along the flow path toward the glacier margin.
 We suggest that the laminated subfacies is at least partly a tectonic facies that is derived from mechanical deformation at the upper and lower boundaries of the massive subfacies.
 This tectonic origin is further supported by gas chromatography (Samyn et al., 2005a) and water co-isotopic measurements (Souchez et al., 2004), both conducted at the cm-scale within the basal ice zone, showing that the clean and debris-bearing ice layers from the laminated subfacies present a ‘meteoric’ signature, thereby precluding their origin as resulting from macro-scale regelation process.

 The tunnel walls show that the basal ice layers rise toward the ice margin and that at some locations there is an abrupt termination of the basal debris layers before the ice cliff (Figure 2).
 This termination appears to the product of partial overriding and entrainment of the ice apron that forms at the foot of the terminal cliff in places.
 The process of apron entrainment has been described by Shaw (1977) and Fitzsimons et al. (2008).